arman9189/Inventory-Manager/readme.md

 * The shortest amount of steps to reproduce the issue

 If you have a possible solution / an idea what might cause the issue, feel free to include it.

+__Please, do not request support if you're using an outdated version.__

+## 💻 Credits

+[AdminLTE](https://adminlte.io/themes/AdminLTE/index2.html) Inventory-Manager uses the front-end theme AdminLTE for the entirety of it's front-end.

+## 📜 License

+Inventory-Manager is open source and licensed under the MPL 2.0 license.

+Inventory Manager &copy; 2019